Manila Railway Manila class: Service

 The first batch of light-duty locomotives entered service in 1888, namely, Bikan Gowan, Santa Lucia and Malecon.
 It was operated alongside four German-made boxcab steam locomotives and carried 8 light coaches with them.
 The second batch of locomotives entered service the same year, and the two units were used on the first Manila–Dagupan train in 1892.

 Some units were later destroyed during the Philippine–American War and were scrapped.
 During the time of transfer of ownership from the British to the American government in 1916, Manila was the only known locomotive of the class to have survived.
 It remained in service with the new Manila Railroad until 1927, when it was transferred to the newly formed Central Azucarrera de Tarlac.
 It was operated by the company's CAT Railways until the 1980s.
-Manila was ultimately scrapped upon the closure of the line sometime between 1988, when all rail services in Northern and Central Luzon have closed; and 1991, after the eruption of Mount Pinatubo.
+Manila was given to Hozugawa Live Steam Club upon the closure of the line sometime between 1988, when all rail services in Northern and Central Luzon have closed; and 1991, after the eruption of Mount Pinatubo.